Spotlight overview page for SQL Server instance

 Spotlight overview page for Unix

-Sign in to http://www.spotlightcloud.io to see the Monitoring tab.
-Following sign in you can open this page from the navigation menu top left of the Monitoring screen.
-Select a connection.
-When a single connection is selected the initial monitoring page is the Spotlight Overview page.
+Sign in to https://app.spotlightcloud.io to see the Monitoring tab.
+Select a connection from the menu top left of the monitoring page.
+When a single connection is selected the initial monitoring page is the Spotlight overview page.

 |High||At least one high severity alarm is raised against this component.|

 |Medium||At least one medium severity alarm is raised against this component.
 No high severity alarms are raised.|